 Ms Khan is the Director-General of the International Development Law Organization (IDLO), a position she formally took up on 1 January 2012.
 An international thought leader on human rights, gender and social justice issues, Ms Khan was Secretary General of Amnesty International from 2001 to 2009.
 Prior to that, she worked for the United Nations High Commissioner for Refugees for 21 years at its headquarters and in various field operations.
 She was Visiting Professor at the State University of New York Law School (Buffalo) in 2011.
-Ms Khan is a member of the UNAIDS High Level Commission on HIV Prevention.
-She sits on the Boards of several international human rights and development organisations.
+Ms Khan has been a Member of HD’s Board since 2010 and also sits on the Boards of several international human rights and development organisations.
 Ms Khan received the Sydney Peace Prize in 2006 for her work to end violence against women and girls.
 Her book, The Unheard Truth: Poverty and Human Rights has been translated into seven languages.